milankinen/cuic/doc/interactions.md

 ## Interacting with DOM

-After you've obtained a DOM node by using a [query](./queries.md), you can interact with it: read its properties (e.g. classes or attributes) or perform some actions to it (e.g. click it). `cuic` doesn't provide any ready-made DSLs like `click("#my-button").having({text: "Save"}).and.then.is({visible: true})`.
+After you've obtained an HTML element with [query](./queries.md), you can interact with it: read its properties (e.g. classes or attributes) or perform some actions to it (e.g. click it). `cuic` doesn't provide any ready-made DSLs like `click("#my-button").having({text: "Save"}).and.then.is({visible: true})`.